seraogianluca/GIAR/docs/ImplementationGraph.md

 In this document are described the highlights of the implementation.
 Starting from a description of the main functionalities of the solution and then discussing about the package and the main classes providing some example of code.

 ## 2. Architecture
 The Graph Database used is Neo4j.
 The Neo4j server instance is deployed on a single server (standalone instance) with no replicas.
 This database supports the social network in the GIAR application.
-The graph database is consistent with the document database.

 ## 3. Main Classes
 The solution contains three packages:
 - it.unipi.giar that contains the javaFX main class, the session class and the databases drivers.